 This document is intended to capture a high-level, milestone driven assessment of the work plan and timeline for the three deliverables identified in the ICANN Board’s resolution at ICANN76 regarding New gTLD Subsequent Procedures.
 Generally speaking, a more fulsome and detailed project plan is always in place for GNSO projects (e.g., PDPs, EPDPs, GGPs), but here, the Council must create a work plan and timeline where uncertainty remains.

 Where the work plan and timeline should be considered provisional, it will be noted as such.
 Any caveats or explanatory information will follow the high-level work plan and timeline.
 Please note that as further information becomes available, efficiencies are identified, and dependencies are addressed, updates may be made to these timelines as deemed appropriate.

+Updated on 24 July 2023: This document now reflects an updated work plan and timeline for the Internationalized Domain Names (IDNs) Expedited Policy Development Process (EPDP), as well as corrections of minor errors.

 Internationalized Domain Names (IDNs) Expedited Policy Development Process (EPDP)